anthillsocial/WiFungi/README.md

-WiFungi
+Wi-Fungi
 =======

 Android app (with supporting PHP) that transmits and receive sensor and audio data between mobile devices.

     **Permissions**
-    This file is part of the "WiFungi" project.
+    This file is part of the "Wi-Fungi" project.
-    "WiFungi" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 (and later) of the License.
+    "Wi-Fungi" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 (and later) of the License.

-    "WiFungi" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    "Wi-Fungi" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.